yizongk/DOTAnalysis_Django/README.md

 * db_datareader
 * db_datawriter
 * db_ddladmin (For DDL privilege, such as CREATE, DROP, ALTER TRUNCATE, and RENAME)
+* Need Default schema to be 'dbo', to allow creation of tables under the name dbo, like dbo.sessions.

 Notes on generating the database model from existing database https://dev.to/idrisrampurawala/creating-django-models-of-an-existing-db-288m